Related IES SBIR Award:

 The researchers at Washington State University conducted a field test of You Make Me Sick!
 Students in the experimental condition (n=300) played the prototype game paired with a unit chapter from the PCI Education middle school life science curriculum while students in the control condition (n=118) used only the PCI curriculum.
 Interviews with teachers and a subsample of students in the experimental condition provided feedback on usability and engagement.
 Results found that gameplay was related to gains for students in the treatment as compared to performance of students in the control group.
 At the end of the project, a pilot test of 341 middle school students was conducted in three schools and five teachers over a seven month period.
 Each teacher used between three and five of the games to supplement relevant chapters in their usual textbook.
 This test served as both a proof-of-concept and an extended usability test of the full set of games.
 Results demonstrated that the games functioned as intended and that students were highly engaged while playing the games.
 Teachers reported that the games enhanced the curriculum and motivated their students.
 Additional research is planned to test the efficacy of the intervention.

-Path to Commercialization: Filament Games is taking a two-pronged approach to commercialization.
-First, the games are sold via channel partners such as BrainPop, Edmodo, Learning.com, Florida Virtual School, and Carolina Biological, all of which have substantial user bases.
+Filament Games is taking a three-pronged approach to commercialization.
+First, the games are sold via channel partners such as Nasco, and STEAM, both of which have substantial user bases.
 Second, the games are sold directly on the Filament Games webstore, and marketed via social media, webinars, and presentations at industry trade shows.
-To date, the games have been used by hundreds of thousands of students and purchased by teachers in over 40 states.
-Filament continues to develop additional curriculum around these games, to increase the ease with which teachers are able to adopt and implement these games into their classrooms.
+Third, Filament Games sells their learning games in bulk to districts and wraps them in a professional development program created to help teachers implement games successfully.
+To date, the games have been played more than 1.2 million times.

 Peer Reviewed Publications from this R&D: